 - A single press of a button is enough to cook your food

 - Comes with different modes and functions

 These are the cool features of an electric pressure cooker.
-Maybe it can’t create 15 PSI of pressure, maybe it can not cook as fast as a stovetop cooker, but these cool features has made it more popular than an old fashioned pressure cooker.
+Maybe it can’t create 15 PSI of pressure, maybe it can not cook as fast as a stovetop cooker, but these cool features have made it more popular than an old-fashioned pressure cooker.

 So, I think now I should expect that your puzzling debate about which is better electric or stovetop pressure cooker is now over.